Advancing the Field of Eye Care, One Clinical Trial at a Time

 RegenxBio

-A Randomized, partially Masked, Controlled, Phase 3 Clinical Study to Evaluate the Efficacy and Safety of RGX-314 Gene Therapy in Participants with nAMD.
+A Randomized, Partially Masked, Controlled, Phase 3 Clinical Study to Evaluate the Efficacy and Safety of RGX-314 Gene Therapy in Participants with nAMD.

 Virginia Eye Consultants